What's inside this article:

 - Sensitive cultural or religious content

-When this option is enabled, the photo is hidden by default in the gallery and covered with a short disclaimer.
-Visitors can choose to manually reveal the photo.
+When Contains sensitive content is selected, the photo is covered with a short disclaimer on the public site.
+Visitors can choose whether to reveal the photo.

-- Draft: The page is not published and is not accessible on the public site.
+- Draft: The page is not published.
 The content is still in progress and is not yet ready for editorial review.

-- Edited: The page is not published and is not accessible on the public site.
-The first draft of the content is ready and waiting for editorial review.
+- Edited: The page is not published.
+The first draft of the content is prepared and waiting for editorial review.

-- Published: The page is published and is accessible on the public site.
+- Published: The page is published.

 - Select Edited in the selector.

-- Hit Save or Save & close.
+- Click Save or Save & close.